trueos/sysadm/docs/client_handbook/sysadmclient.rst

 .. figure:: images/appcafe3.png

-   : AppCafe® - More Application Details
+   : |appcafe| - More Application Details

 This tab displays a variety of information: